 Long gone are the days where law enforcement agencies could remain solely reactionary when critical incidents occur.
 Local news reporters can now cover breaking news live, from the scene, 24 hours a day.
 This real-time use of modern technology to communicate has required law enforcement agencies to adapt and use social media platforms as a tool to communicate on a daily basis.
 Now, thanks to social media, easy access to cameras, and video software, law enforcement agencies are creating their own news, going straight to the public they serve, and challenging the historic status quo.

-Unlike in previous generations where the news was only reported three times a day by local stations, by utilizing social media like Facebook and Twitter, Public Relations Division personnel are able to reach a broader audience more efficiently and, most importantly, control their own message.
+Unlike in previous generations where the news was only reported three times a day by local stations, by utilizing social media like Facebook and Twitter, Public Relations Office personnel are able to reach a broader audience more efficiently and, most importantly, control their own message.